nigelcharman/ombfw-videos/script/source.md

 You can also find this URL in the description below.

-Opening the URL will prompt you to install an application called Field Maps if you don't have it already.
+Opening the URL will prompt you to install an application called ArcGIS Field Maps if you don't have it already.
 It will then open the map.

+In future, you can just open Field Maps and it will show the map that you last opened.
 ---

 ![](Field Maps Initial.png)